Variational Dimension Lifting for Robust Tracking of Nonlinear Stochastic Dynamics: Application to Particle Tracking

 We initialize $x_0$ from the stationary density of the cubic process.
 To rigorously evaluate the robustness of the method, we introduce a discrepancy between the data-generating process and the filter's prior assumptions.
 Specifically, the synthetic trajectories are generated with a diffusion coefficient of $\sigma_{\text{true}}=1$, while the linear surrogate model is optimized using a baseline assumption of $\sigma_{\text{model}}=2$.
 This mismatch serves as a stress test, simulating a realistic experimental scenario where the underlying physical parameters are imperfectly known.

-Because the lifted model is linear–Gaussian, we apply the Kalman filter to $\{U_k\}$ using $(F,Q,C,R)$.
+We apply the Kalman filter to $\{U_k\}$ using $(F,Q,C,R)$.
 We initialize $U_0$ by mapping $x_0$ to $U(x_0)$ and assigning a conservative initial covariance $\Sigma_{U,0}$ (diagonal with modest variance terms).
 We use sparse observations ($\Delta = 0.4$).
 The process exhibits long dwell-times in either potential well, punctuated by rare transitions.

 We compare our simple lifting method with UKF, EKF, Sequential Monte Carlo, and regular Kalman filtering.
 For benchmarking, we configured the EKF using the analytical Jacobian of the drift ($f'(x) = 1-3x^2$).
 The UKF utilized a standard symmetric sigma-point set ($\alpha=10^{-3}, \beta=2, \kappa=0$), while the Particle Filter employed $N=2,000$ particles with systematic resampling.
 A Regular Kalman Filter served as a baseline, statically linearized around the stable equilibrium ($x=1$), yielding a constant decay model.
-Table~\ref{tab:metastable-results} summarizes performance over 40 independent trials run up to $t=100$.
+Table~\ref{tab:metastable-results1} summarizes performance over 40 independent trials run up to $t=100$.
 The Lifted-KF achieves lower but comparable Root Mean Square Error (RMSE) than the other methods.